ReactiveCocoa/ReactiveCocoa/README.md

 #### Carthage

-If you are using [Carthage][] to manage your dependency, simply add ReactiveCocoa to your `Cartfile`:
+If you are using [Carthage][] to manage your dependencies, simply add ReactiveCocoa to your `Cartfile`:

 ```